Classification of generalized Yamabe solitons under vanishing conditions on the Weyl, Cotton, and Cao-Chen tensors: Proof of Theorem

-In this section, we give two classification results.
+In this section, we prove Theorem \ref{thmA}.
 We first recall the Cotton tensor $C$ and the Weyl tensor $W$.

-where, $S=\Ric-\frac{1}{2(n-1)}Rg$ is the Schouten tensor.
-The Cotton tensor is skew-symmetric in the first two indices and totally trace free, that is,
+where $S=\Ric-\frac{1}{2(n-1)}Rg$ is the Schouten tensor.
+The Cotton tensor is skew-symmetric in the first two indices and totally trace-free, that is,

 As is well known, a Riemannian manifold $(M^n,g)$ is locally conformally flat if and only if (1) for $n\geq4$, the Weyl tensor vanishes; (2) for $n=3$, the Cotton tensor vanishes.
 Moreover, for $n\geq4$, if the Weyl tensor vanishes, then the Cotton tensor vanishes.
-We also see that for $n=3$, the Weyl tensor always vanishes, but the Cotton tensor does not vanish in general.
+For $n=3$, the Weyl tensor always vanishes, whereas the Cotton tensor does not vanish in general.

-In Section \ref{LCFGCS}, we will classify locally conformally flat gradient conformal solitons.
-Therefore, we consider gradient conformal solitons under weaker assumption, that is, divergence-free Cotton tensor.
-Here we remark that $C\equiv 0$ and ${\rm div}\,C\equiv0$ are equivalent.